nicm42/100-days-of-code-v2/log.md

 **Day 50: 21st August 2020**
 I did some more of D3 on FreeCodeCamp.
 It's useful having already done a lot of JS and worked with some SVGs, so that's keeping it simple.
 I'm not sure I'm keen on it though.
 But, of course, that could be because I haven't got to the interesting bits yet.

+**Day 51: 22nd August 2020**
+I finished the D3 challenges.
+I have concluded I'm not as interested in it as I am creating websites and games.
+But the certification might be useful to do because it is pretty much JS and would make me practise SVGs and arrow functions.
+And also it involves using APIs to get the data, which I also need to practise.